 Did you know?

-	A standard unit for measuring electricity is the kilowatt (kW), which is equal to 1,000 watts.
-A watt is a measure of energy named after the Scottish engineer James Watt.
+A standard unit for measuring electricity is the kilowatt (kW), which is equal to 1,000 Watts.
+A Watt is a measure of energy named after the Scottish engineer James Watt.
 One kW of electricity generated or used over the course of one hour is a kilowatthour (kWh).
-Other units for measuring electricity capacity and electricity generation and consumption:
+Other units for measuring electricity capacity and electricity generation and consumption are

 - Megawatt (MW) = 1,000 kW; megawatthour (MWh) = 1,000 kWh

 - Gigawatt (GW) = 1,000 MW; gigawatthour (GWH) = 1,000 MWh